erdemsalihoglu/getir/README.md

   -d '{"startDate": "2016-01-26",  "endDate": "2018-02-02",  "minCount": 2700,  "maxCount": 3000  }'
 ```

-A sample successful response will be as follows:
+A sample successful response will be as follows.
+Http response code will be 200.

 ```json
 {